 Postman Orientation

-Postman is organised with a hierarchy of workspace > collection > endpoint
+Postman has a complicated user interface, and is organised with a hierarchy of workspace > collection > endpoint

 Environments can be applied separately to manage one or more collections, and are generally recommended.
-These are particularly useful if you work with a group of schools and need to switch between different sets of authentication credentials.
+Please familiarize yourself with the different areas and terminology involved.

 What is a workspace?